 Disney calls the Website and app at which MyMagic+ plans are made, "My Disney Experience."
 In order to use MyMagic+ and pre-plan a Disney World visit, guests need to create an account and register their park passes.
 This is done at the MyDisneyExperience.com Website or by downloading the My Disney Experience mobile app for Apple and Android devices.
 (Guests who don't have mobile phones and/or have not done any pre-visit planning can use the MyMagic+ kiosks at the parks to make day-of FastPass+ reservations.)

 All of the FastPass+ reservations that guests make and other info that they enter on the My Disney Experience Website or app is stored on RFID chips embedded in wearable MagicBand bracelets.
 By placing the bracelets on Mickey-shaped readers, guests can use them as tickets to enter the parks, as FastPasses to board rides, as keys to open the doors of their on-property hotel rooms, and as virtual cash to make purchases throughout the resort.

 MagicBands are complimentary for guests staying at Disney World hotels.
 Guests not staying on property can purchase MagicBands in the parks, but they are optional.
-Standard park tickets also have RFID chips embedded in them and can be used in place of MagicBands.Continue to 5 of 5 below.
+While they are less convenient, standard park tickets also have RFID chips embedded in them and can be used in place of MagicBands.Continue to 5 of 5 below.

 05 of 05